CrossRef/rest-api-doc/api_tips.md

 ```
 http://api.crossref.org/works?query.bibliographic="Toward a Unified Theory of High-Energy Metaphysics, Josiah Carberry 2008-08-13"&rows=2
 ```
+### Don't use `rows`/`offsets` in the `/works` route .
+They are very expensive and slow.
+Use cursors instead.

+Note much to say.
+We implimented rows/offsets early in the development of the API and regretted it emmediately.
+So we implimented cursors instead and kept rows/offsets so as to not break existing scripts.
+But NOBODY should use them.

 ### Optimise your requests and pay attention to errors.